-An MVA is a procedure which uses suction to remove tissue from the uterus.
+An MVA is a procedure that uses suction to remove tissue from the uterus.

-You may feel a wide range of emotions based on your situation.
-These feelings are from changes in hormones.
-Feeling emotional is normal.
-Contact your health care provider if you need help dealing with your emotions.
+It is common to feel a wide range of emotions, based on your situation.
+These feelings are normal.
+Please contact your healthcare provider if you would like additional resources to help you process your emotions.

-Do not put anything in your vagina for one week.
-Do not use tampons, douche, or have sex.
+Do not have sex or put anything in your vagina for one week including:

 When to Call

-Bleeding that soaks through more then two maxi pads an hour for more than two hours.
+Bleeding that soaks through more than two maxi pads an hour for more than two hours.

-Cramps are getting stronger and not helped with pain medicine.
+Cramps that are getting stronger and not helped with pain medicine.